CodeCureAgent: Automatic Classification and Repair of Static Analysis Warnings: Evaluation

+We compare \name{}'s efficiency with that of Sorald, iSMELL, and CORE, which we run on the same experimental setup as our approach.
+Sorald repairs warnings with a mean execution time of 0.5 minutes per warning.
+This lower execution time is expected, as Sorald is a template-based approach that applies abstract syntax tree transformations, rather than prompting an LLM multiple times.
+Sorald is even more time-efficient when running on multiple warnings from the same rule at once. iSMELL has a mean execution time of 1.1 minutes and costs 0.9 cents per warning, which is substantially lower than \name{}'s time and cost (4.4 minutes and 2.9 cents).
+This is because iSMELL prompts the LLM only once per warning to generate a fix, without any further validation steps.
 CORE's mean execution time is 2.3 minutes per warning, about half that of our approach.
 At the same time, CORE incurs approximately 4 cents per warning in LLM costs, which is higher than \name{}'s 2.9 cents.
 These results are due to CORE prompting an LLM multiple times per run with outputs that contain large sections of code, averaging 255 lines of code per patch.
 In contrast, our approach requires only 73 lines on average for specifying edits, of which only 32 lines indicate changed code lines.
 The reason why \name{} takes additional time is that it runs multiple validation steps (build, static analysis, and tests) for approving code changes, which we find beneficial for ensuring high-quality fixes (Section~\ref{s:comparison_baselines}).